 Chronic: Prolonged exposure to formaldehyde and/or carbon black may cause cancer.

-Eye protection: If dust is excessive, safety glasses are recommended.
+If dust is excessive, safety glasses with top and side shields are recommended.
 Use floral foam in a well ventilated environment.

 Acute: Contact may be irritating.

 Chronic: May cause conjunctivitis.

 Use barrier cream or choose appropriate protective gloves.
 Wash thoroughly after handling.
 Observe good personal and industrial hygiene procedures.